gasparka/thesis/docs/pyha.rst

 .. note:: Pyha takes the register initial values from the value written in ``__init__``.

-Anyways, living in the software world we can just think that class variables in Pyha are delayed by one sample and thats about it.
+Anyways, living in the software world we can just think that registers are delayed class variables.